 Elders Circle

 Are you interested in meeting once a month with others to discuss lifespan issues – both pro and con?
 Do you want to share your story and hear others’ stories, with friendly conversation and a few laughs along the way?
 Consider coming to the DUUC Elder Circle, which welcomes both congregants and friends.
-We meet monthly on the fourth Wednesday at 10 a.m. for two hours.
-It is a hybrid meeting–both in person and on Zoom.
 A discussion guide on an interesting topic is provided before each meeting.
 For more information, contact Bev Becker or Bob Harris.

 Mindfulness Meditation